 Other Snapchat Features

-While Snapchat’s age limit is 13+, Common Sense Media rates it as 16+ for the “age-inappropriate” content that teens are exposed to within the app, mainly through its Discover feature.
+While Snapchat’s minimum age for membership is thirteen, Common Sense Media rates it as “16+” for the age-inappropriate content that teens are exposed to within the app, mainly through its Discover feature.
 Through Discover, teens can view Snaps from media outlets, promotional companies, and major influencers.
 Such content may not always be family-friendly.
 In fact, Collin Kartchner, founder of the #SavetheKids movement, has compiled a list of Snaps featured in Discover that glorify porn, sex, suicide, drugs, and other inappropriate topics.

 As he once wrote, “Letting kids 12+ download Snapchat is like sending your kids to a PG movie and suddenly adult content pops up like this.
 You’d be ticked probably, yeah?
 Probably talk to the manager, demand a refund, make some phone calls?
 Why aren’t we doing this with apps our kids use?”

 One of the most problematic features of Snapchat, though, is its ability to get teens addicted to the app through Snapstreaks.
 You get a Snapchat streak by sending Snaps to a particular contact every day for more than three consecutive days.
 The longer your streak, the more you want to keep it up.
 And the more pressure there is not to lose it.
 Streaks can go on for weeks, months and yes, even years.
 They’ve become ways to measure friendships, and teens are becoming obsessed about maintaining their streak.
 Even if it means logging into Snapchat every single day for 200 days—and counting.
 Some have even shared their Snapchat password to a friend to keep the streak going on their behalf if they can’t send a snap within a certain 24-hour window.
 The stress, time, and energy such an activity requires can obviously become unhealthy.

 Discuss the Risks of Snapchat With Your Teen